ZeroEkkusu/ZeroEkkusu/README.md

 ## gm! 🌸

-I'm obsessed with web3!
+I do all things web3!
 Mastering Solidity.

 I use Foundry for development.